Survivorman: Canadian Reality TV Series

 The original Survivorman series went for three seasons.
 At that time Les Stroud needed a break for his health.
 However, he didn't sit back and put his feet up.
 There have been documentaries, books, and music performances too.

 The Survivorman series is coming back as a new series of specials which will be 10 day long excursions into the wilderness.
 So far two episodes have been filmed.
 I couldn't find a lot of detail about this and I haven't seen them appear on TV myself, so far.

 Les Stroud, the Music and Survivor Man

-However, there's more to Les Stroud than being the creator, writer, cameraman, host, narrator, director, producer and survivalist on the Canadian reality TV show.
+However, there's more to Les Stroud than being the creator, writer, cameraman, host, narrator, director, producer, and survivalist on the Canadian reality TV show.
 Les Stroud is a musician too.
 You can see albums and tour dates on his website.
 There are two DVDs available and singles too.

 Les Stroud composed the theme to Survivorman.

 If you are Canadian you might remember Les Stroud in the 1980s as a music video producer for the Canadian music video channel, MuchMusic.
-In 1987 he began travelling Canada as a canoe guide and wilderness instructor.
+In 1987 he began traveling Canada as a canoe guide and wilderness instructor.
 Later he started his own outdoor tourism business and studied at Humber College in Ontario and at Prairie Wolf College in Kansas.

 So what could be next?

 One interesting thing I read in an interview with Les Stroud was his idea to retrace all the world's greatest explorers for a series which may end up as Stroud's Legends.
 This would be excellent.
 We hear about the history of exploration in books and classrooms.
 But these are dry accounts with words and the odd photo taken from modern perspectives or an illustration which can't really capture the isolation, the harshness or the beauty of the wilderness as it was before people came to settle in and take over.